archagon/tasty-imitation-keyboard/README.md

 🙀 **Please forgive the *incredibly confusing* code in some of the classes.
 I started out trying to be all neat and perfect, but a self-imposed deadline for a personal project forced me to barge forward closer to release.
 And you know how that goes...** 🙀

 Finally, keep in mind that I am not a framework maintainer nor intend to become one.
 This release is public and open source because I have no reason to keep it private, not because I wish to improve it for years on end (though I still may).
 Expect work on this project to be sporadic at best.
-If you wish to use this in production, rather than waiting on me, I stronly encourage you to fork.
+If you wish to use this in production, rather than waiting on me, I strongly encourage you to fork.

 ## License